Know how to better protect yourself and your family online

 About 2FA and MFA

-2FA or MFA is when along with having to enter your password to access a secure website, you are also required to take a second step to confirm your identity.
+2FA or MFA (2 factor or multi-factor authentication) is when along with having to enter your password to access a secure website, you are also required to take a second step to confirm your identity.

 Often this second step involves sending a code via SMS text message to your mobile phone for you to enter into the website.
 Many websites are now offering alternative means for this second step authentication, such as getting you to install a special authentication app on your phone.
 Where possible, try to use the app method and avoid relying on an SMS text message or a phone call for this second step authentication.